coreyheckel3/coreyheckel3/README.md

 # Hi there! 👋 I'm Corey Heckel

-I am a Stevens Institute of Technology graduate with a masters in Machine Learning with a bachelors in Software Engineering.
-I am currently working as a freelance software developer/web designer.
+I am a Machine Learning Engineer II @ Nike and Stevens Institute of Technology graduate with a masters in Machine Learning with a bachelors in Software Engineering.
+I am also working as a freelance software developer/web designer.

 ## Programming Languages
 ![Java](https://img.shields.io/badge/Java-007396?style=for-the-badge&logo=java&logoColor=white)